 Parents of all students are sent two Profiles per year.
-For Years 10, 11, 12 and 13 a copy of the January mid-year assessment results is also sent home.
-Profiles are issued through the Aim High system and are emailed to parents / carers as well as being published on the School's Parents' Gateway, according to the Year Plan.
-The academic Profile reports follow a broadly uniform framework in referring to the work that has been covered, the attainment and effort levels of the student, baseline information, targets, and for GCSE / A Level students a projected grade.
-Academic teachers can also highlight any 'barriers to progress' (i.e. punctuality, organisation, prep and attendance).
-Instrumental reports are completed for each study / teacher(s).
-The completed set of Profiles is discussed between the student and the tutor.
-Students add a self-assessment effort score for each academic subject and the personal tutor adds a summative comment.
-Further summative comments are added by the Head of Instrumental Department, Head of School or Head of Boarding House, Director of Music and the Principal.
+For years 10, 11, 12 and 13 a copy of the January mid-year assessment results is also sent home.
+Profiles are issued through the Aim High system and are published on the school's Parents' Gateway, according to the Year Plan.
+The academic profile reports follow a broadly uniform framework in referring to the work that has been covered, the attainment and effort levels of the student, baseline information, targets, and for all students a measure of likely progress against the nationally standardised baselines referred to previously.
+Academic teachers can also highlight any 'barriers to progress' (i.e. punctuality, organisation, preparation and attendance).
+The head of instrumental department will also comment on student progress in their first study instruments.
+The completed set of profiles is discussed between the student and the tutor before the tutor adds their own summative comment.